eastgenomics/eggd_CANRISK_vcf/README.md

 ## How does this app work?
 The app first identifies variants which were unable to be called via `bcftools filter` using the condition `FORMAT/GT=="./."`.
 If such variants are found, a .txt file containing a description of the variants (CHROM, POS, REF, ALT, DP, GT) is outputted using `bcftools isec` and `bcftools query`.
-If requested, the genotypes of these variants in the sample VCF are converted to 0/0 using a custom bash function `convert_gt` (see eggd_CANRISK_vcf.sh for more details).

 Next, the script finds variants in the sample VCF with sub-threshold depth values using `bcftools filter` and the specified depth threshold given via the `depth` input.
-If requested, the app will then convert the GT values for these variants to 0/0 using the `convert_gt` function and a .txt file describing any such variants is outputted (as described above).

 If a segments VCF is provided via the `segments_vcf` input, it checks for any CNVs that have been called via `bcftools filter` and then for any overlaps of the CNVs with PRS variants in the sample VCF using `bcftools isec`.

-If requested, it converts the GTs of CNV overlapping variants to 0/0 via the `convert_gt` function and a .txt file is outputted describing these variants (as described above).
+If requested, genotypes are converted using the `convert_gt` function.

 ## What does this app output?